Kkevsterrr/cicile-engine/README.md

-### Giraffe ###
+### Cecile ###

-Giraffe is an experimental chess engine based on temporal-difference reinforcement learning with deep neural networks.
-It discovers almost all its chess knowledge through self-play.
+Cecile is an experimental chess engine based on Giraffe, a temporal-difference reinforcement learning with deep neural networks.
+Like giraffe, it discovers almost all its chess knowledge through self-play.

-For more information, see: http://arxiv.org/abs/1509.01549
+For more information about the original giraffe publication, see: http://arxiv.org/abs/1509.01549

-Giraffe is written in C++11.

-If you decide to compile Giraffe yourself, please grab the neural network definition files (eval.net and meval.net) from the binary distribution.
-They must be in Giraffe's working directory when Giraffe is started.
-Instructions on how to generate those files will be added later.

 ## Gaviota Tablebases ##
 To use Gaviota tablebases, set the path through the GaviotaTbPath option.